DO I QUALIFY TO RECEIVE A CAR?

 - Under the age of 25, you must have parental responsibilities.

 NOTE: If you are currently receiving state benefits and own clear title to your vehicle, you may qualify to receive assistance from WWDF.
 Approved applicants must sign over title to their vehicle in exchange for WWDF asssuming the cost of maintaining your vehicle.
-In order to find out if you qualify, please download and fill out all of the application information within this pdf form.
+In order to find out if you qualify, please download and fill out all of theapplication information within this pdf form.
 PLEASE use our Contact Us tab to the left if you have any questions.
 Thank you.

 HOW DO I APPLY TO RECEIVE A CAR?

 Applications are available online by downloading and printing the available pdf form.
-Please fill out your information, and mail it to our office:
+Please fill out your information, and mail it to our office: NOTE: at present, we are only accepting applications and awarding cars in Chicago, IL.
+If you are outside this area, please email us and let us know where you are.
+This helps us to determine where our next chapters should be located.
+Thank you.

 208 W. Second St. Ste 213, Muscatine, IA 52761